Hims & Hers Health, Inc. (HIMS) Alleged “Deceptive” Marketing of Wegovy® Triggers Securities Class Actions – HIMS Investors with Losses Encouraged to Contact Hagens Berman

-SAN FRANCISCO, July 23, 2025 (GLOBE NEWSWIRE) -- On June 25, 2025, securities class action lawsuits were filed against Hims & Hers Health, Inc. (NYSE: HIMS) and certain of the company’s executives.
-The cases seeks to represent investors who purchased or otherwise acquired Hims & Hers securities between April 29, 2025 and June 23, 2025.
+SAN FRANCISCO, July 30, 2025 (GLOBE NEWSWIRE) -- On June 25, 2025, securities class action lawsuits were filed against Hims & Hers Health, Inc. (NYSE: HIMS) and certain of the company’s executives.
+The cases seek to represent investors who purchased or otherwise acquired Hims & Hers securities between April 29, 2025 and June 23, 2025.

 The lawsuits follow an announcement by Novo Nordisk, the Danish maker of the FDA-approved weight-loss medication Wegovy® (a GLP-1 treatment for obesity), that it terminated its collaboration with Hims & Hers due to concerns about its sales and “deceptive” marketing of Wegovy®.